 For the price, you get the Echo unit itself, a power cable, and usually some form of Audible subscription for free or at a heavily reduced price.
 There's a one year warranty as standard too.

-Should I buy the Amazon Echo (4th Gen)?
+Should you buy the Amazon Echo (4th Gen)?

-The Amazon Echo (4th Gen) is the new best smart speaker out there at this price.
-It's possible to spend more and get better sound quality but if you simply want a dependable smart speaker that also happens to sound quite good, this is the one for you.
+The Amazon Echo (4th Gen) is the best Amazon Echo yet with superb sound quality, excellent smart home compatibility, great voice recognition, a sleek design and somehow a decent price tag.
+It's possible to spend more and get better sound quality, but if you simply want a dependable smart speaker that also happens to sound quite good, this is the one for you.

 The only real downside is that it's a bit bulkier to squeeze onto your shelf than the previous Amazon Echo (3rd Generation) but it should only require some minimal rearranging.
 In exchange, you get speedier responses from Alexa and a bit more bass when listening to music.
 It's the new King of the all-rounder Alexa speaker world right now.